There will always be some level of unemployment, even in a healthy economy.

 Cyclical unemployment is not part of the natural unemployment rate.
 It's caused by the contraction phase of the business cycle.
 That's when demand for goods and services fall dramatically, forcing businesses to lay off large numbers of workers to cut costs.

 Cyclical unemployment tends to create more unemployment.
-This is because the laid-off workers have less money to buy the things they need, further lowering demand.
+This is because the laid-off workers have less money to buy the goods and services they need, further lowering demand.

 Government intervention, in the form of expansive monetary policy and even fiscal policy, is required to stop the downward spiral.
 After the stock market crash of 1929, the government did not step in right away.
 This led to the Great Depression, which lasted 10 years and led to a 25 percent unemployment rate.